mui/material-ui/docs/src/pages/careers/design-engineer.md

-# Engineering Manager - Toolpad
+# Design Engineer

-<p class="description">You will grow the small engineering team currently working on MUI Toolpad.</p>
+<p class="description">You will focus on design to implement great product experiences.</p>

 ## Details of the Role